by Nebula Haze

-The "glitter" that grows on buds are called trichomes and they contain THC and other cannabinoids.
+The “glitter” that grows on buds is called trichomes and they contain THC and other cannabinoids.
 They give cannabis its unique mental and body effects.

 Many other types of plants besides cannabis produce trichomes, including many aromatic herbs like mint and rosemary.
 These plants produce essential oils in their trichomes which are used to deter insects and protect the plants from other stressors, just like cannabis plants!

 Several different types of flowers, as well as many aromatic herbs like mint and rosemary use trichomes to produce essential oils that attract/repel certain bugs and otherwise protect the plant.
 In this picture, the flowers and leaves of meadow sage (salvia) are covered in trichomes.

 As a cannabis grower, you can actually look at the trichomes on your buds and get a good idea of when they have reached peak potency.
 The color and shape of the trichomes allow you to harvest your cannabis at the exact right time to achieve the effects you’re looking for.

 With marijuana plants, the trichomes tell you when to harvest!

 The color and shape of trichomes on cannabis buds give you information about when to harvest, because harvesting at different times actually changes the effects and potency of buds.

 In order to achieve the effects you’re looking for, it will serve you well to understand how trichomes look like at different stages of development, so you can harvest buds at the best possible moment!